khinthu01/Cooky/README.md

 ```
 ![picture alt](inference.PNG "inference pipeline")

-14.
-15.   and the model was deployed.

-# Implementation
+11. The model was then deployed to a real-time endpoint using an Azure Container Instance

 # Requesting the Model